codeoverflow-org/chatoverflow-wiki/Adding-a-new-platform-source.md

 ## Add new types to the API

-Add all needed base types and interfaces representing input / output to the correct API package.
+Add all needed data transfer objects in `org.codeoverflow.chatoverflow.api.io.dto` and interfaces representing input / output to the correct API package.
 E.g. a chat input belongs to `org.codeoverflow.chatoverflow.api.io.input.chat` and should extend `ChatInput`.

 We require you to also register your new type in the corresponding requirement class located in `org.codeoverflow.chatoverflow.api.plugin.configuration`.
 Yes, this step could be automated by using reflection.
 But by providing a clean interface to the plugin developer we protect type safety.

 ## Add a new package and connector

 Create a new package inside the service package of the framework: `org.codeoverflow.chatoverflow.requirement.service`.
-Next, implement a connector which takes login data and creates a connection to the new platform.
+Next, implement a connector that extends `org.codeoverflow.chatoverflow.connector.Connector` which takes login data and creates a connection to the new platform.
+Use the lists `requiredCredentialKeys` and `optionalCredentialKeys` to set what login data you need and the credentials object to get the actual data.
+Implement the code that sets up the connection in the `start()` method and the code that closes the connection on shutdown in `stop()`.
+For logging use the logger provided by the `WithLogger` trait.
+A very basic example is the `org.codeoverflow.chatoverflow.requirement.service.sample.SampleConnector`.

 With this connector, you can now implement the interfaces you just added to the API.
 E.g.

 ```
-@Impl(impl = classOf[TwitchChatInput], connector = classOf[chat.TwitchChatConnector])
+@Impl(impl = classOf[SampleInput], connector = classOf[SampleConnector])
-class TwitchChatInputImpl extends Connection[chat.TwitchChatConnector] with TwitchChatInput with WithLogger {
+class SampleInputImpl extends Connection[SampleConnector] with SampleInput with WithLogger {
 // ...

 }
 ```

-Important: The @Impl-annotation will guide the framework to load your new connector and types.
+**Important:** The @Impl-annotation will guide the framework to load your new connector and types.

+Just make sure to implement all methods provided by the interface and abstract classes and that you init the sourceConnector in the `init()` method.